hallzy/dotfiles/README.md

 users as remapping keys in windows or with a virtual machine is a little annoying.
 Remapping keys in Ubuntu for example, is much easier).

+###Neovim

+Is installed by the install script, and is setup with the `sym-link-files-to-home`.

+It uses the same rc file as vim (.vimrc).

 ###.bashrc
   My .bashrc started as the default that came with Ubuntu, and still has most of the original stuff.
 I have added a few things though, which I will make note of